Skip to contents

 • “bootstrap”: Creates the training dataset by sampling observations from the original dataset with replacement (i.e., the same observation can be selected multiple times).
 The test set consists of the observations that were not selected in that specific replicate.

 Other methods for data partitioning are also available, including those based on spatial rules (Radosavljevic and Anderson, 2014).
-Although kuenm2 does not currently implement spatial partitioning techniques, it is possible to apply them using other R packages and then incorporate the resulting partitions into the prepared_data object for model calibration within the kuenm2 framework.
+Although kuenm2 does not currently implement spatial partitioning techniques, it is possible to use the ones implemented in other R packages.
+After partitioning data using other packages, those results can be used to replace the part_data section in the prepared_data object from kuenm2.

 The ENMeval package (Kass et al. 2021) provides three spatial partitioning methods:

-• Spatial block: Divides occurrence data into four groups based on latitude and longitude lines, aiming for groups of roughly equal size.
+• Spatial block: Divides occurrence data into four groups based on latitude and longitude, aiming for groups of roughly equal number of occurrences.

 • Checkerboard 1 (basic): Generates a checkerboard grid over the study area and assigns points to groups based on their location in the grid.